Jwink3101/PyFiSync/FAQs.md

 Using the rsync mode, the files are encrypted **in transit** via SSH.
 However, since this is not inherently a server-client model, the files are unencrypted at rest.

-I suggest [Cryptomator](https://cryptomator.org/) for encrypted files as it is cross-platform and doesn't introduce much overhead and is efficient.
+I suggest [Cryptomator](https://cryptomator.org/) for encrypted files as it is cross-platform, doesn't introduce much overhead, and is efficient.
 It encrypts on a file-by-file basis (with obfuscated names) so changing a file will only require syncing that file (and some ancillary data).
 Speedups from rsync will not be realized.

 If using only macOS, encrypted disk images can also work well.
 If using encrypted disk images, I recommend using *sparse* disk image.
 Sparse images create bands (16mb if I recall correctly) so, while not file-by-file, they are more efficient but less than purely file-by-file.
 Regular encrypted disk images will, of course, work but *any* change will require syncing the entire thing.
 These are not recommended.